rolinh/libgwavi/README.md

   * `gwavi_close()`

-Please, note that error checking has been voluntarily omitted int the examples below for the sake of the clarification.
+Please, note that error checking has been voluntarily omitted in the examples below for the sake of the clarification.

 So first, you should declare a `gwavi_t` structure and initialize it.
 You can